Parthsanghavi31/Centroid-Based-Object-Pose-Estimation-with-Ground-Plane-Normal-Vector-Analysis/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
-- This Project is tailored for environments with minimal clutter, this method focuses on estimating the centroid of a singular object lying on a plane.
+- Tailored for environments with minimal clutter, this method focuses on estimating the centroid of a singular object lying on a plane.
 - Additionally, it determines the ground plane's normal vector, providing essential insights for manipulator trajectory planning, ensuring minimal surrounding distractions.

 ## Features